erengazioglu/aoc2020/notes.md

 use a set

 **algorithm 2:** create set, for loop with value 1 (var v1), remove v1 from set, index v2 = index v1 + 1 every loop, remove v2 from set, 2020 - v1 - v2 is v3, check if v3 is in set

+# day 2

+wrote all the parsing by simple slicing. i need to learn regex to optimize this code